decentldotland/ANS/README.md

 ## Genesis Launch
 ANS testnet has been launched distributing domains for hundred of addresses during the Genesis phase.
 Learn more about the airdrop [here.](https://github.com/decentldotland/ANS-Testnet-Airdrop)

+## Interacting With ANS Contract
+The [docs.decent.land](https://docs.decent.land) contains a set of guide and documentations explaining how to interact with the ANS smart contract.

 ## Contributing

 If you have a suggestion that would make this protocol or the [API](./server) better, please fork the repository and create a pull request.